ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 unifies all these different APIs so that they can be composed together and manipulated in the same way.

-For example, the following pseudo-code:
+For example, the following code:

 ```objc
 - (void)viewDidLoad {